rachel-labri-tipton/sei-project-1-tetris/readme.md

 ```
-The following functions show drawing and undrawing the piece as it moves down the screen as well as the nextStep() function that automatically moves the piece down the grid at a set time interval and is called when a player clicks the Level 1 button.
+The following functions show drawing and undrawing the piece as it moves down the screen as well as the nextStep() function that automatically moves the piece down the grid at a set time interval and is called when a player clicks the selected level button.

 ```